cyberserag/Nand2Tetris-The-HACK-Computer-System-From-Gates/README.md

 In the software phase, I develop a full software hierarchy that enables the translation and execution of object-oriented, high-level programs on this minimal hardware platform.
 This includes implementing a virtual machine, a compiler for a simple Java-like language, and a basic operating system that bridges the gap between software and hardware.

-Throughout the process, I gain hands-on experience with core computer science concepts such as stack processing, parsing, code generation, memory management, vector graphics, input/output handling, and fundamental data structures and algorithms — all of which form up the backbone of modern computing systems.
+Throughout the process, I gained hands-on experience with core computer science concepts such as stack processing, parsing, code generation, memory management, vector graphics, input/output handling, and fundamental data structures and algorithms — all of which form up the backbone of modern computing systems.

 # What’s the big picture here?
 <img width="1071" height="738" alt="image" src="https://github.com/user-attachments/assets/342ff053-ca04-4d20-b272-f9fed122e6e2" />